tc39/notes/es7/2017-01/jan-25.md

 JFB: Sure, but you already have this complexity.
 IF you are going to quack like a duck quack like a duck.

-JL: Are you proposing to add a series of operators.
+JLZ: Are you proposing to add a series of operators.

 JFB: I'm feeling the waters... can we add this or should we each roll our own?

-JL: I would be inclined to see a series of additions rather than single function
+JLZ: I would be inclined to see a series of additions rather than single function

 JFB: 23 mathematical operations were proposed for C++ 20 years ago, and they were only just now added to C++.
 It's hard to get these right, and it takes a long time.